BrenPatF/oracle_plsql_utils/README.md

 In this case, where we have a set of small independent methods, most of which are pure functions, the wrapper function is designed to test all of them in a single generalised transaction.
 Four high level scenarios were identified (`Small`, `Large`, `Many`, `Bad SQL`).

-You can review the  unit test formatted results obtained by the author in the `test_output` subfolder [utils.html is the root page for the HTML version and utils.txt has the results in text format].
+You can review the formatted unit test results obtained by the author here, [Unit Test Report: utils](http://htmlpreview.github.io/?https://github.com/BrenPatF/oracle_plsql_utils/blob/master/test_output/utils.html), and the files are available in the `test_output` subfolder [utils.html is the root page for the HTML version and utils.txt has the results in text format].

 ## Operating System/Oracle Versions
 - [In this README...](https://github.com/BrenPatF/oracle_plsql_utils#in-this-readme)